 Alumni Achievement Awards

-District 128 Foundation for Learning Alumni Achievement Awards, established in 2014, are presented annually to individuals who graduated from a District 128 high school at least five years prior to nomination, and who have made significant contributions, and demonstrated leadership and character in his/her field and to his/her community.
+District 128 Foundation for Learning Alumni Achievement Awards, established in 2014, are presented annually to individuals who graduated from a District 128 high school at least five years prior to nomination, and who have made significant contributions, and demonstrated leadership and character in their field and to their community.
 Nominations are accepted on an ongoing basis and remain active for three years.
 The Foundation for Learning Board of Trustees comprise the selection committee.

-5th Annual Alumni Achievement Award Recipients
+Foundation names Jessica Lawdan and Tom Morello 7th Annual Alumni Achievement Award Recipients

-The District 128 Foundation for Learning is proud to announce this year's recipients of the Alumni Achievement Awards: Chris Bryant, Vernon Hills High School Class of 2004, and Raghu Mirmira, Libertyville High School Class of 1982.
+The District 128 Foundation for Learning is proud to announce the 2020 Alumni Achievement Awards: Jessica Lawdan, Vernon Hills High School Class of 2011, and Tom Morello, Libertyville High School Class of 1982.

 Y. Ralph Chu, M.D.